Santa Fe Century - Gainesville Cycling Club

 Gravel Challenge

-The route will NOT be marked or signed; you’ll need to stay with the local pack or be able to navigate using our maps and cue sheets.
+The route will NOT be marked or signed; you’ll need to stay with the local pack or be able to navigate using GPS cues.
+Map and cue sheet files will be available before the event if you need to print paper.
 There are two rest stops on this route.

 Breakfast